lucythuku/HappyCoders/README.md

 # U.S Teen Birth Rate

-This is a completion of the 6 weeks Final Project requirement of the Entity Academy / Woz-U Data Science curriculum by Lucy Thuku and Virginia Mburu Brovant.
+This is a completion of the Final Project requirement of the Entity Academy / Woz-U Data Science curriculum by Lucy Thuku and Virginia Mburu Brovant.

 # Background